New Curriculum Available for Data Journalism Programs

 How to request curriculum modules

 To request curriculum modules, join the Tableau for Teaching User Group.
-Please note that this is a private group restricted to instructors, and you must be signed into the Tableau User Community to request access.
+Please note that this is a private group restricted to instructors, and you must be signed into the Tableau User Community request access.
 We also invite you to contribute your own ideas and content through the group discussion board.

 To see informative and inspirational examples of what journalists in different countries are creating and publishing every day, be sure to check out our Viz of the Day gallery.